 Skip to content

-Zion exposes three built-in endpoints that bypass routing and upstream forwarding:
+Zion exposes built-in endpoints that bypass routing and upstream forwarding:

-GET /healthz200 okLiveness probe (is the process alive?)
+GET /healthz200 okpublicLiveness probe (is the process alive?)

-These endpoints are handled before rate limiting and routing, ensuring they always respond even under load.
+/healthz and /readyz are handled before rate limiting and routing, so they always respond even under load. /metrics, /_zion/snapshot.json, and /_zion/cache/purge are restricted to internal source IPs (external clients get 403).

 GET /metrics returns counters in Prometheus text exposition format (text/plain; version=0.0.4).